 The lump was frozen and, in the weeks, after, dead tissue slowly sloughed off.
 I kept it clean and had to apply an antibiotic powder to the area when it bled a bit.
 After a month, it didn’t seem to decrease in size and the vet felt a second treatment would not be effective.
 We talked about having it removed via laser surgery under twilight anesthesia in the future, but since that time, the lump has decreased significantly.

-During a followup visit, we were prescribed antibiotic ointment.
-After 10 days of antibiotic and increasing my dog’s CBD oil, the lump suddenly decreased significantly.
+During a followup visit, we were prescribed an antibiotic powder called Neo-Predef .
+After 10 days of antibiotics and increasing my dog’s CBD oil, the lump suddenly decreased significantly.

 What Is The Treatment For Canine Plasmacytomas?